DarkaMaul/fluffy-octo-train/docs/food.md

 ## Extras

-For shorter sections (like 19 or 16), we also carried vegetables to improve our daily meals (such as carots for the tortillas, or avocados for the breakfast).
+For shorter sections (like 19 or 16), we also carried vegetables to improve our daily meals (such as carrots for the tortillas, or avocados for the breakfast).
 A fresh version (but with less calories) of the lunch break was a tortilla with boiled eggs, carrots, red cabbage and hummus.

 Our alimentation lacked some vitamins, so we also took some supplements to limit our carences.
 And in towns, we would often buy lot of vegetables and eat big salads to compensate.